Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 The requirements and need to register for an Assumed Name in New York vary depending on the type of business structure.

 Sole proprietorships and general partnerships are the most common business structures to register for a New York DBA.
-By default, the name of a sole proprietorship and general partnership is the owner(s) legal name, but if the small business owner wants to operate under a specific name, they will need to complete the Assumed Name registration.
+By default, the name of a sole proprietorship and general partnership is the owner(s) legal name.
+If the small business owner wants to operate under a specific name, they will need to complete the Assumed Name registration.

 For example, if Bob Smith starts a personal training business but doesn’t use a specific business name, he doesn’t have to register.
 However, if Bob decides to name his business Bob’s Fitness, then he will need to register.